-The Cambridge Centre for Health Services Research (CCHSR) is a collaboration between two leading health care research groups: the Health Services Research Group based in the Institute of Public Health at the University of Cambridge, and the Health and Healthcare Group based at RAND Europe.
-Together, we form a collective of over twenty researchers from a wide variety of backgrounds, brought together with the common aim of informing policy through evidence-based research on health services, both in the UK and internationally.
-The groups are led by Martin Roland, Professor of Health Services Research at the University of Cambridge and Ellen Nolte, Director of Health and Healthcare at RAND Europe.
+The Cambridge Centre for Health Services Research (CCHSR) is a collaboration between two leading health care research groups at the Institute of Public Health at the University of Cambridge, and at RAND Europe.
+With over twenty researchers from a wide variety of backgrounds, CCHSR’s objective is to inform policy through evidence-based research on health services.
+The groups are led by Mary Dixon-Woods, Professor of Health Services Research at the University of Cambridge and Jon Sussex, Chief Economist at RAND Europe.

 About RAND Europe

 RAND Europe is an independent not-for-profit policy research institute and an affiliate of the US-based RAND Corporation.
 Their mission is to help improve policy and decision-making through research and analysis.
 From their base in Cambridge and an office in Brussels, RAND Europe work to inform policymaking across Europe.
 Their interdisciplinary and cross-cutting research covers a range of areas both topical and methodological.
 Clients include European governments and institutions, third sector organisations, academic bodies and private sector firms with a need for quality-assured, impartial research and analysis.